holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Objectives:

-- Identify which techniques are most useful for human learning.
+- Differentiate between the major techniques used in machine learning
-- Visualize ways that data can be grouped and classified.
+- Visualize ways that data can be grouped and classified
-- Differentiate between the major techniques used in machine learning.
+- Utilize techniques to prevent overfitting of data
-- Draw analogies between the ways humans learn and the way machines learn.
+- Draw analogies between the ways humans learn and the way machines learn
-- Utilize techniques to prevent over-fitting of data.
+- Understand what it feels like to learn and how to be intentional in acquiring knowledge

 #### Essential Questions: